xdy/xdy-pf2e-workbench/README.md

 * Assorted other features
     * The latest versions of all V10-compatible macros from https://gitlab.com/symonsch/my-foundryvtt-macros/-/tree/main/PF2e are included in each Workbench release.
-      They can be found in the asymonous-benefactor-macros compendium, with the express permission of said asymonous^H^H^H^H^H^H^H^H^Hanonymous (and colorless) benefactor.
+      They can be found in the compendium "Symon-provided macros (asymonous-benefactor-macros)", with the express permission of said
+      asymonous^H^H^H^H^H^H^H^H^Hanonymous (and colorless) benefactor.
 Attribution for the macros can normally be found inside each macro, and the source url for each macro is added at the end of each macro.
-Do not import the macros named like 'XDY DO_NOT_IMPORT', instead import the ones with proper names.
-Effects for the Lingering Heroics macro included with the above are now included in the asymonous-benefactor-effects compendium, import these to automatically get the proper duration effect sent to chat.
 If you have issues with these macros, report them
       here: https://gitlab.com/symonsch/my-foundryvtt-macros/-/issues
-    * The xdy-pf2e-workbench-items compendium contains a few useful effects and items:
+    * The compendium "PF2e Workbench Items (xdy-pf2e-workbench-items)" contains a few useful effects and items:
         * Aura effects for Bless, Inspire Courage, Inspire Defense, Protective Ward that automatically apply the effect to tokens within the aura.
 (Technically these should not be auras, but, close enough...
 Inspire Courage and Inspire Defense's effect can pass through walls that allow sound to pass)